SKULSHADY/material-rounded-theme/README.md

 5. Refresh your browser or close and open your app.
 6. Navigate to your Profile, and select `Material You` or one of its variants.

 **If you set the theme at the view level, it will not style the anything outside of the view.
 The view tabs and sidebar are outside of the view.
-You MUST set the theme in [profile settings](http://homeassistant.local:8123/profile/general) under browser settings for component design upgrades to work.**
+You MUST set the theme in [profile settings](http://homeassistant.local:8123/profile/general) under browser settings for colors and component design upgrades to work.**

 ## (Optional) Figtree Font Installation

-I highly recommend using the [Figtree font](https://fonts.google.com/specimen/Figtree) with this theme, as it is very similar to the proprietary Google Sans font but is free to use.
-If not installed the theme will use Roboto, which is still used by many Material You apps.
+I highly recommend using [`Figtree`](https://fonts.google.com/specimen/Figtree) font with this theme, as it is very similar to the proprietary Google Sans font found in may Google apps but is free to use.
+If not installed the theme will use `Roboto`, which is still used by many Material You apps.

 1. Navigate to a dashboard and then click `🖉 Edit dashboard` > `⋮ Open dashboard menu` > `Manage resources`.
 2. Click `+ Add Resource`.